-1.1.2 By Decision 562, the 2011 Session of ITU Council decided that WTPF-2013 would discuss all the issues raised in: Resolution 101: “Internet Protocol (IP)-based Networks” (Rev. Guadalajara, 2010); Resolution 102: “ITU’s role with regard to international public policy issues pertaining to the Internet and the management of Internet resources, including domain names and addresses” (Rev. Guadalajara, 2010); and Resolution 133: “Roles of administrations of Member States in the management of Internationalized (multilingual) domain names” (Rev. Guadalajara, 2010).
+1.1.2 By Decision 562, the 2011 Session of ITU Council highlighted the importance of working with stakeholders and experts leading up to and during WTPF-13.
+In addition to and in accord with Plenipotentiary Resolution 2 (Rev. Guadalajara, 2010), it agreed and decided that WTPF-2013 would discuss all the issues raised in: Resolution 101: “Internet Protocol (IP)-based Networks” (Rev. Guadalajara, 2010); Resolution 102: “ITU’s role with regard to international public policy issues pertaining to the Internet and the management of Internet resources, including domain names and addresses” (Rev. Guadalajara, 2010); and Resolution 133: “Roles of administrations of Member States in the management of Internationalized (multilingual) domain names” (Rev. Guadalajara, 2010).

 1.1.3 The ITU Secretariat prepares annual reports to Council on ITU’s activities in relation to the implementation of Resolution 101 (Rev. Guadalajara, 2010), Resolution 102 (Rev. Guadalajara, 2010) and Resolution 133 (Rev. Guadalajara, 2010).
 Other relevant activities are also undertaken by ITU within the framework of its Strategic, Operational and Financial Plans.

 1.1.4 Building on the work of the Dedicated Group, the Council Working Group on International Internet-Related Public Policy Issues (CWG-Internet) was established as a separate group by 2011 Council Resolution 1336, in accordance with Resolutions 102 and 140 of the 2010 Plenipotentiary Conference.
 Its terms of reference are to identify, study and develop matters related to international Internet-related public policy issues, including those issues identified in 2009 Council Resolution 1305.
-Participation in the CWG-Internet is limited to ITU Member States, with open consultation for all stakeholders.
+Participation in the CWG-Internet is limited to ITU Member States, with ITU defined open consultation for all stakeholders.
 Council 2012 Resolution 1344 further elaborated the modality of open consultation for the CWG-Internet to include online consultations for all stakeholders.

 1.1.5 WTPF-2013 shall prepare reports and adopt non-binding opinions by consensus for consideration by ITU membership and relevant ITU meetings, bearing in mind items 1.1.3 and 1.1.4, and the need to avoid contradiction between the debates at WTPF and ongoing activities undertaken as part of ITU’s mandate under Plenipotentiary Resolutions (and other decisions of ITU Conferences and Assemblies) and the terms of reference of CWG-Internet.